Lemons N Lyme

 1. Preheat the oven to 350 F. Before starting the cake, place a medium bowl in the freezer to use for the coconut whipped cream later.

-2. Combine the coconut milk and apple cider vinegar in a small bowl to make vegan buttermilk and set aside to warm to room temperature.
+2. Combine the coconut milk and apple cider vinegar in a measuring cup to make vegan buttermilk and set aside.

-3. Whisk all the dry ingredients together in a medium-sized bowl.
+3. Whisk all the dry ingredients together in a medium bowl.

 4. Beat together the coconut oil and maple syrup in a large bowl, add the remaining wet ingredients and beat to combine.

-5. Add the dry ingredients and mix on low speed until just combined.
-Pour cake batter into a lined cake pan.
+5. Add the flour mixture and mix until just combined.
+Pour cake batter into the lined cake pan.
 You can also bake this batter in a greased cast iron skillet.

 6. Bake for 15-20 minutes, until lightly golden and toothpick comes out clean.